Get ready for better sketches with iPad Pro and Concepts app!

-For the angle of his roundness is always to be like that, we will have a global view, then you add some construction light to add some details, which are going to be following the perspective is to make sure that we feel good on the overall.
+For the angle of his roundness is always to be like that, we will have a global view, then you add some construction light to add some details, which are going to be following the perspective to make sure that we feel good on overall.

 But I do personally like to treat the iPad, like a piece of paper and a piece of A4 paper which is actually very close to the size of the iPad itself.

 This is why I have like my left hand as you can see on the top corner, that is actually helping me to rotate the iPad itself to get the straight line that I want.

 So as you can see, I keep rotating the iPad maybe 200, or 300 times per drawing, I can’t even count but it’s something that will come naturally, and it is going to be much faster than the double touch to rotate your canvas.